theonetruenerd/VenusLibraryDocumentation/docs/source/HSLStatistics.rst

   :return: The slope of the best fit line
   :rtype: Variable

-.. py:function:: Stat_Intercept(array XArray, array YArray)
+.. ven:function:: Stat_Intercept(array XArray, array YArray)

   This function returns the intercept of the best fit line of a paired data set